wotakumoe/wotaku/guides/irc.md

 ![](/thumb/irc.webp)
 # IRC & XDCC
 IRC (Internet Relay Chat) is a real-time messaging protocol, while XDCC (eXtended DCC) is a method used on IRC to facilitate file sharing through direct client-to-client connections.
-In this guide, we explaned how to use bots in IRC.
+In this guide, we explained how to use bots in IRC.
 <br>

 ## Getting Started